 The Omega parameter of the circle map equation.
-0 to 100% NRPN [16-31]:4

 Discrete chaotic map (DC.MAP)

 Apply a specific chaotic map equation on each trigger.

 The sequence equation parameter smoothly changes the equation used to compute the next value of the sequence, between the Duffing map, the Gingerbreadman map, the Bernoulli map, and the classic Hénon map.